Above – Rendezvous Caye

 For many the quality of the food on the trip is a pleasant surprise as we carry Chef’s on board our trip!
 In season we will be providing lobster and conch and throughout the year shrimp and obviously there is plenty of fish.
 For those who do not eat fish we can provide chicken and for vegetarians and those who are gluten intolerant we also have excellent menus – do not worry!

 The trip includes all taxes plus snorkeling and fishing equipment equipment, camping gear, marine reserve and island fees and last but not least food and beverages.
 The cost of this package when undertaken before 1st November is $350US per person until 1st November 2016 when the price will increase to $400US per person due to the additional cost of Ragga Caye.
 Typically there are no group discounts and the minimum number for the tour is 12 persons.
 Trips depart regularly throughout the year on Tuesdays and Fridays.

-Please note, trips running over Xmas and New Year and therefore will have an increased price of $400US.
+Please note, trips running over Xmas and New Year and therefore will have an increased price of $450US.
 This increase of $50US will go directly to the crew to compensate them from being away from their friends and families over these holidays.
 This period of high season prices will be Tuesday 20th December to Sunday 8th January inclusive – All other departures are the standard price.